Artificial intelligence in healthcare: Neurology

 The use of AI technologies has been explored for use in the diagnosis and prognosis of Alzheimer's disease (AD).
 For diagnostic purposes, machine learning models have been developed that rely on structural MRI inputs.
 The input datasets for these models are drawn from databases such as the Alzheimer's Disease Neuroimaging Initiative.
 Researchers have developed models that rely on convolutional neural networks with the aim of improving early diagnostic accuracy.
-Generative adversarial networks are a form of deep learning that have also performed well in diagnosing AD.
-There have also been efforts to develop machine learning models into forecasting tools that can predict the prognosis of patients with AD.
+There have been efforts to develop machine learning models into forecasting tools that can predict the prognosis of patients with AD.
 Forecasting patient outcomes through generative models has been proposed by researchers as a means of synthesizing training and validation sets.
-They suggest that generated patient forecasts could be used to provide future models larger training datasets than current open access databases.

 Oncology

 AI has been explored for use in cancer diagnosis, risk stratification, molecular characterization of tumors, and cancer drug discovery.
 A particular challenge in oncologic care that AI is being developed to address is the ability to accurately predict which treatment protocols will be best suited for each patient based on their individual genetic, molecular, and tumor-based characteristics.
 AI has been trialed in cancer diagnostics with the reading of imaging studies and pathology slides.

 In January 2020, Google DeepMind announced an algorithm capable of surpassing human experts in breast cancer detection in screening scans.
 A number of researchers, including Trevor Hastie, Joelle Pineau, and Robert Tibshirani among others, published a reply claiming that DeepMind's research publication in Nature lacked key details on methodology and code, "effectively undermin[ing] its scientific value" and making it impossible for the scientific community to confirm the work.
 In the MIT Technology Review, author Benjamin Haibe-Kains characterized DeepMind's work as "an advertisement" having little to do with science.

 In July 2020, it was reported that an AI algorithm developed by the University of Pittsburgh achieves the highest accuracy to date in identifying prostate cancer, with 98% sensitivity and 97% specificity.
 In 2023 a study reported the use of AI for CT-based radiomics classification at grading the aggressiveness of retroperitoneal sarcoma with 82% accuracy compared with 44% for lab analysis of biopsies.